 The status of the wakeup call for each room (pending, answered, unanswered, failed) can also be checked on the web interface through a dedicated web page.

-The wakeup audio message can be customized.
+The wakeup audio message can be customized (see this article).

 - Wakeup calls cannot be set by the guest directly on the room phone.